mikedsharp/rebound/README.md

 1. Please follow the tutorial for installing the emscripten SDK locally for your operating system, docs can be found at: https://emscripten.org/docs/getting_started/downloads.html

-   ### **Each OS has its own Makefile for building for the web, so please ensure you run the correct one for your operating system (windows, mac or linux)**

 2. with the emscripten SDK (emsdk) enabled, run `make -f build-scripts/web.Makefile` and the game should build in the `web` folder, you should be able to host this folder like any other website and play the game

 ## Debugging the project in VSCode